 We all started somewhere in our wine discovery journey.
 Even the legendary Jancis Robinson, an author of ever popular Oxford Companion to Wine (hundreds and hundreds of pages of encyclopaedic knowledge), said that she 'learns something new about the world of wine all the time'.

-This guide to types of wines is to help anyone who wants to enhance their wine knowledge.
+This guide to types of wine is to help anyone who wants to enhance their wine knowledge.
 You may use it as a checklist on wines.
 It suggests a very basic list to start your tasty learning experience on types of wine.
-Even if you are already a seasoned wine enthusiast, you can simply see where to go next to discover new styles, types or varieties even further.
+Even if you are already a seasoned wine enthusiast, you can simply see where to go next to discover new styles, red wine types or varieties even further.

 Apart from this guide you can definitely check WSET resources and courses specification on our Wine School page - they have designed comprehensive wine courses that we are now offering in class and via distance learning; we’ve also created some tasting cases to include majority of the below types of wine (they are listed in the very bottom of the page).